FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 4. confirm — the screen responds instantly, and stock levels update locally,

-5. when signal returns (or you open the app while online), the queue automatically sends pending administrations to the cloud.
+5. when signal returns (or you open the app while online), the queue sends pending dispenses to the cloud by itself.

 You do not have to tap anything, resume anything, or "remember it for later".
 An operation leaves the pending list only when the server confirms receipt.